oferdebug/MemoValut/backend/README.md

    - Select "Node" as the runtime
    - Set the build command: `npm install`
    - Set the start command: `npm start`
+   - Set the Node version to 18 or higher

-3. Add Environment Variables:
+3. Add Environment Variables in Render Dashboard:
-   - `PORT`: Will be automatically set by Render
    - `MONGODB_URI`: Your MongoDB connection string
    - `JWT_SECRET`: Your JWT secret key
+   - Note: No need to set PORT as Render will handle this

-4. Deploy!
+4. Important Settings:
+   - Root Directory: Leave empty (or set to `/backend` if using monorepo)
+   - Node Environment: `production`
+   - Auto-Deploy: Yes

 ## API Endpoints